ResetXPDR/MSFS2020_AutoFPS/README.md

   - Then try to install it again
 - If you wish to retain your settings for an update version, do NOT uninstall first, as that deletes all app files, including the config file.
 Just run the installer, select update and your settings will be retained.
 - For Auto-Start either your FSUIPC7.ini or EXE.xml (MSFS) is modified.
 The Installer does not create a Backup.
+- If you wish to remove an Auto-Start option from a previous installation, rerun the installer and select Remove Auto-Start and the click Update.
 - The app may be blocked by Windows Security or your AV-Scanner, if so try to unblock or set an exception (for the whole Folder)
 - The Installation-Location is fixed to %appdata%\MSFS2020_AutoFPS (your Users AppData\Roaming Folder) and can't be changed.
   - Binary in %appdata%\MSFS2020_AutoFPS\bin